Account

-Before we go to a real-life case with more precise calculations, let's have a look at what an average mid-size solar power system looks like.
+Before we go to a real-life case with more precise calculations, let’s have a look at what an average mid-size solar power system looks like.
 The US Energy Information Administration estimated that the average annual electricity consumption for a utility customer is 10,972 kWh, which means around 29.4 kWh per day.
-To cover 100% of these energy needs, an American homeowner will need 12 – 20 solar panels.
+If we calculate the number of solar panels to power 100% of these energy needs, an American homeowner will need 14 – 36 solar panels.

 Note that the figures above are just a jumping-off point.
 They are here for reference purposes only, so that you can stay within the bounds of reason while sizing your own system.
 For example, if you have 5 or, on the contrary, 50 panels as a result of your calculations, you now understand that something must have gone wrong.